heldridge/photos-webapp/README.md

 1. Create your database: `sudo -u postgres createdb <username>`
 1. Create the photos database: `=# CREATE DATABASE photos;`
 1. Create the django user: `=# CREATE USER django;`
-1. Add the django user pw: `alter user django with encrypted password '<password>';`
+1. Add the django user pw: `=# alter user django with encrypted password '<password>';`
-1. Give the django user permissions to access the database: `grant all privileges on database photos to django;`
+1. Give the django user permissions to access the database: `=# grant all privileges on database photos to django;`
 1. Create a virtualenv: `python -m virtualenv venv`
 1. Install the requirements: `pip install -r requirements.txt -r requirements-dev.txt`
 1. Copy the `env_setup.sh` script outside of the git directory